tetiana-zagoruiko/around-react/README.md

-# Project 10: Around The U.S.
+# Project 11: Around The U.S.
-In this project, I'm porting my previous website "Around the U.S." to React using the declarative approach.
+In this project, I've ported another part of "Around the U.S." website to React and learned to send form data and other information to the API.

 **About the project**